RFsmen-maker/EDF-SAM/README.md

 # ED-SAM
-ED-SAM: An Efficient Detector-based Framework for Herd Pigs Segmentation and Tracking
+An Efficient Detector-Based Framework with Segment Anything Model to Accurately Segmentaion Group-Housed Pigs

 > notes: other information will be released after the paper acception.